 Plugin Structure

-All plugins must contain a manifest file named plugin.ini
+All plugins must contain a manifest file named plugin.ini at their root that describes the plugin:

 [plugin]